urllib3/urllib3/docs/user-guide.rst

 Note about Mac OS X
 ~~~~~~~~~~~~~~~~~~~

-Apple-provided Python and OpenSSL libraries contain a patch that makes ssl
+Apple-provided Python and OpenSSL libraries contain a patches that make them
-libraries automatically check the system keychain's certificates.
+automatically check the system keychain's certificates.
 This can be
 surprising if you specify custom certificates and see requests unexpectedly
 succeed.
 See this
 `article <https://hynek.me/articles/apple-openssl-verification-surprises/>`_